flutter/packages/packages/google_adsense/docs/ad_unit_widget.md

 # Before you start

-The early access list is a closed one for now, stay tuned for expanded availability of the Ad Unit Widget for Flutter web.
+This library is in a closed early access, and the list is closed for now.

+Stay tuned for expanded availability of the Ad Unit Widget for Flutter web.

 # `AdUnitWidget`

-The `experimental/ad_unit_widget.dart` library provides an ad unit `Widget` that can be configured and placed in the widget tree of your Flutter web app.
+The `experimental/ad_unit_widget.dart` library provides an `AdUnitWidget` that can be configured and placed in the widget tree of your Flutter web app.

 ## Usage